gods-mack/face-Detection_project/README.md

   OpenCV
   Tkinter (for GUI)
 # 'Data' Directory
-  this directory contain xml file which containf haarcascade data to identify face organ
+  This directory contain xml file which contain haarcascade data to identify face organ